bitbrain-za/challenge_frontend/README.md

 >
 > If `gh-pages` is not available in `Source`, just create and push a branch called `gh-pages` and it should be available.

+### References
+- This forked from a template repo for [eframe](https://github.com/emilk/egui/tree/master/crates/eframe), a framework for writing apps using [egui](https://github.com/emilk/egui/).